labordynamicsinstitute/replicability-training/README.md

   - Test article 3: Data is available, Matlab

 ### Live Peer group mentoring with existing replicators
   - Day 1, 17:30 (second test article) (Zoom) (TBD)
   - Day 2, 17:30 (third test article) (Zoom) (TBD)
   - Day 3, 17:30 (general Q&A) (Zoom) (TBD)

 ### Schedule

+> Items that are **bolded** are live meetings.
+Items that are *italicized* are in informal groups with peers, but live (in person or on Zoom).
+Other items are on your own time, but the time slot is the suggested time you should be doing them.

 | Time     | Day 1 (Zoom)                 |  Day 2 (Zoom)                    | Day 3 (Zoom)                            | Day 4 |
 |----------|-----------------------------------|---------------------------------------|----------------------------------------|----------------------------------------|